 DOES A TIMESHARE OR SHARE IN A REIT QUALIFY FOR TAX DEFERRAL?

-A real estate investment trust, commonly referred to by the acronym “REIT”, is a entity where many taxpayers pool their resources by purchasing shares in a REIT that will own commercial property.
-The REIT acquires, owns and manages the commercial property for the benefit of the REIT shareholders.
-The individual shares owned by the investors in the REIT are considered personal property, not real property, and generally will not qualify for tax deferral under IRC §1031.
+A real estate investment trust, commonly referred to by the acronym “REIT,” is an entity in which many taxpayers pool their resources by purchasing shares in a REIT which owns commercial properties.
+The REIT acquires, owns and manages the commercial properties for the benefit of the REIT shareholders.
+The individual shares owned by the taxpayers in the REIT are considered personal property, not real property, and do not qualify for tax deferral under IRC §1031.